 Matt paid for Slater’s lunch; noted his soft handshake.
 ‘The whole thing was therapeutic from my point of view,’ he says.
-‘I thought, you’re just a guy with a website.’Join us and get a free copy
+‘I thought, you’re just a guy with a website.’Join us and contribute

 Matt Blomfield’s grandpa was called Lofty Blomfield

 In what is, undoubtedly the most wholesome thing in a tremendously bleak look into a certain chapter of New Zealand media history, Matt Blomfield’s grandfather has the incredibly 1940s screwball comedy name ‘Lofty Blomfield’.
 I imagine he ran some kind of morning gazette, and was always looking for the next scoop.

 Update: Thanks to a few ‘WHAT’ tweets from no other than respected publisher Fergus Barrowman and current Speaker of the House Trevor Mallard, I looked up Lofty Blomfield.
 It turns out he was an incredibly famous and successful professional wrestler, he invented ‘The Octopus Clamp’, and is the longest reigning heavyweight champion in New Zealand history.
 His birthname was Meynell Strathmore Blomfield, which is maybe the only name that is more screwball comedy than Lofty Blomfield.

 Later in life, he was a supporter of many charities, and served as the president for the Intellectually Handicapped Children’s Association.
 He seems like a generally good dude, and like he’d be fun to have a beer with.

 He did not, to my knowledge, run any kind of morning gazette.

 The Spinoff Review of Books is proudly brought to you by Unity Books.

 The Spinoff Weekly compiles the best stories of the week – an essential guide to modern life in New Zealand, emailed out on Monday evenings.